Affordable Learning @ Cleveland State University: Textbook Affordability Grant

 Faculty whose projects are selected will receive a $1,000 grant to revise or remix an existing open textbook.
 Appropriate support to find, adopt, or adapt an existing open educational textbook or other education resources to replace a traditional, high-cost textbook will be provided by the Michael Schwartz Library, the Center for eLearning, and the Center for Instructional Technology and Distance Learning, and the Center for Faculty Excellence.
 Five awards are available.

-- Fall 2021 Textbook Affordability Grant Application (log in with your CSU email address)
+- Spring 2022 Textbook Affordability Grant Application (log in with your CSU email address & submit online)

 Faculty awarded a grant will: